SuzanneNL/star-trail-photography/testing.md

 ## Manual testing
 Manual testing was done on different devices (see Responsiveness).
 ### Home
-- On the right side of the article, a scrollspy is visible.
+- On the right side of the article, a scrollspy is visible (not on small screens).
 It scrolls the page to the clicked paragraph.

 ### Sign Up
 - Before signing up, users see the options Home, Gallery, Contact, Log In and Sign Up in the navigation bar.